myforce/opal/plugins/fax/fax_spandsp/ReadMe.txt

 Building on Windows
 -------------------

-After installing SpanDSP, simply then use the spandsp_fax_2005.sln file to build the plug in.
+After installing SpanDSP, simply then use the spandsp_fax_2005.sln or spandsp_fax_2008.sln file to build the plug in.
+Note Visual Studio 2003 is not supported.

 Note, this will automatically try and download libtiff, another open source library for TIFF file operations.
 Thus the first time you build it you should